bahramali/NFTMonitoring/README.md

 VITE_MQTT_BROKER_URL=
 VITE_MQTT_USERNAME=
 VITE_MQTT_PASSWORD=
+VITE_API_BASE=
 ```

 Additionally, set `VITE_WS_URL` to the WebSocket endpoint that provides the live
 STOMP feed.
 If not defined, it defaults to `wss://api.hydroleaf.se/ws`.
+Set `VITE_API_BASE` to the base URL for REST API requests in the Reports view.
+When omitted, the Reports page falls back to `https://api.hydroleaf.se`.

 These variables are used to establish the MQTT connection.
 Make sure the file is named `.env` and each variable starts with the `VITE_` prefix so that Vite exposes them to the frontend.